simona5108/inet/showcases/ethernet/preemption/doc/index.rst

    :end-before: Config
    :language: ini

-In the **PriorityQueue** configuration, we change the queue type in the Mac layer from the default PacketQueue to PriorityQueue:
+In the **PriorityQueue** configuration, we change the queue type in the Mac layer from the default :ned:`PacketQueue` to :ned:`PriorityQueue`:

 .. .. literalinclude:: ../omnetpp.ini
    :start-at: Config PriorityQueue